-It is advisable though that before starting any treatment, consult with a medical professional so that your treatment is tailored according to your specific condition which is causing the pain.
+It is advisable though that before starting any treatment, you should consult with a qualified healthcare professional so that your treatment is tailored according to your specific condition which is causing the pain.

 Non-surgical treatments for back pain:

-Here are some common non-surgical methods or approaches that can be employed to seek back pain relief.
+Here are some common non-surgical methods or approaches that can be employed for pain management or pain relief.

 1. Heat or ice

-Apply a cold pack or a heating pad on the painful area for relieving pain.
-This is one of the best remedies that you can do at home.
-For some people, one might work better than the other, while for some, alternating between the two works best.
+Apply a cold pack or a heating pad (or even a hot water bottle) on the painful area for relieving pain.
+For some people alternating between the two works best.

-Applying ice packs is preferred as compared to the heat because ice reduces the inflammatory process so it is preferred to be used first.
+Applying ice packs is preferred as compared to the heat because ice reduces the inflammatory process.
 Apply for 20 minutes and then give your skin a rest.
-You can use heat a couple of days when the inflammation has subsided.

 2. Watch your posture